frank-895/docxblocks/STYLEGUIDE.md

 This guide will evolve as more style capabilities are added (e.g., underline, font size, line spacing).

 For additional questions or suggestions, please open a GitHub issue or discussion.

-## Paragraph and Inline Text Rules

-- Consecutive text blocks are grouped inline by default (in the same paragraph group).
-- Any `\n` in a text block always starts a new paragraph (splits the text into multiple paragraphs).
-- `new_paragraph: True` always starts a new paragraph and resets inline grouping.
-- After a new paragraph (from either `\n` or `new_paragraph: True`), the next inline block starts a new paragraph group.
-- Table cells and headers behave the same way as text blocks: every `\n` creates a new paragraph, and consecutive cell blocks are grouped inline unless `\n` or `new_paragraph: True` is used.
-- `spacing` parameter only applies to blocks with `new_paragraph: True` (adds extra blank paragraphs after that block).
-For inline text, spacing is ignored.